vic/typhon/README.md

 ## Contributing

+Main repository is located at [http://github.com/vic/typhon](http://github.com/vic/typhon) report any issues you find there.

+If more people gets interested we might start a mailing-list and freenode channel.

-Typhon is on its early days, so if you want to help, just ask, and I'll give you commit bit.
+Typhon is on its early days, if you want to help, you're more than welcome.
+We follow the same commit bit policy than Rubinius and Pugs, if you get your first patch accepted you get commit bit.

 We need a logo, but i'm really bad at design stuff, so if you have designing skills, I'd been thinking a cool logo for